UDN

 • In the PlayerController class, there is a ClientHearSound function that tells the player that he or she hears a sound.
 It's called on the server but, of course the sound needs be heard by the actual person playing the game, who is on the client side.
 So the replication condition for this function might be "Replicate this if I am the server".

 In UnrealScript, every class can have one replication statement.
 The replication statement contains one or more replication definitions.
-Each replication definition consist of a replication condition (a statement that evaluates to True or False), and a list of one or more functions and variables to which the condition applies.
+Each replication definition consist of a replication condition (a statement that evaluates to true or false), and a list of one or more variables to which the condition applies.

-The replication statement in a class may only refer to variables defined in that class, and functions defined first in that class (that is, it cannot apply to functions defined in a superclass but overridden in that class).
+The replication statement in a class may only refer to variables defined in that class.
 This way, if the Actor class contains a variable DrawType, then you know where to look for its replication condition: it can only reside there in the Actor class.

-If you define a new variable or function in a class, but you don't list it in a replication definition, that means that your variable or function is absolutely never replicated.
-This is the norm; most variables and functions don't need to be replicated.
+If you define a new variable in a class, but you don't list it in a replication definition, that means that your variable is absolutely never replicated.
+This is the norm; most variables don't need to be replicated.

 Here is an example of the UnrealScript syntax for the replication statement, enclosed by a replication {} block.
 This is taken from the PlayerReplicationInfo class: